agrifooddatacanada/format_options/README.md

 # Format Options
-A collection of RegEx codes and associated English descriptions when adding data format overlays to OCA schemas.
+A collection of RegEx codes and other format options with the associated English descriptions when adding data format overlays to OCA schemas.

 # OCA and the format overlay